Japanese Chin Dog

 Senior Or Less Active Families?

-Low exercise demand, loving, loyal, smart and clean makes the Japanese Chin dog breed the ideal companion for seniors, more sedentary or housebound individuals.
+Low exercise demand, loving, loyal, smart and clean makes the Japanese Chin dog the ideal companion for seniors, more sedentary or housebound individuals.

-Grooming needs would be the only variable to consider.
+Handling the grooming needs would be the only variable to consider.

 You Might Also Like